SanchoKit/sanchokit/README.md

 ### ✨ Platform Engineer @ SAP

 *Cloud & Adapters Specialist | Coffee Enthusiast ☕*
+**Sleep is dead.
+Coffee is fuel.
+Production is full.**

 </div>

 ---

-## 🎨 About Me
+## 🥬 About Me

-Hey!
 I'm a 22-year-old Platform Engineer at SAP, specializing in cloud infrastructure and integration adapters.
-I work with Kubernetes, Helm, Docker, and manage REST, SOAP, AXIS, and SEC adapters.
-When I'm not building scalable systems, you'll find me enjoying a good cup of coffee and getting lost in Project Moon games, Pokémon, or Hearthstone!
+I work with Kubernetes, Helm, Docker, and manage REST, SOAP, AXIS, and SEC adapters. 💚

 ---